Adverse Childhood Experiences (ACEs)

 ACEs can disrupt brain development causing social, emotional, and cognitive problems throughout an individual’s life, which increase the likelihood of risky health behaviors, chronic health conditions, difficulty functioning at school/work, and even early death.

-Nearly two in five Oklahoma children (18.3 percent) have suffered Adverse Childhood Experiences in 2019-2020, as reported by America’s Health Rankings, above the national average of 14 percent and the 10th highest rate among the states.
+Nearly two in five Oklahoma children (18.3 percent) have suffered Adverse Childhood Experiences, according to 2020-21 data reported by America’s Health Rankings, above the national average of 14.0 percent and the 10th highest rate among the states.
 In 2017-2018, 23.1 percent of Oklahoma children were found to have Adverse Childhood Experiences.